PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Now all I call is `cp('This is what I want to print')`   The cool thing about PyCharm is that it knows these are the same and so the DOCSTRINGS work with them!!

-Yes, you can rename the entire Elements ane still get all the documentation as you type it in.
+Yes, you can rename the entire Elements and still get all the documentation as you type it in.